TashinMahmud/Solara_AI/README.md

 ## 🛠️ Technical Architecture

-Gotrip acts as a middleware orchestration layer between the user interface and downstream travel APIs (Amadeus, TripAdvisor).
+Solara AI acts as a middleware orchestration layer between the user interface and downstream travel APIs (Amadeus, TripAdvisor).

 ```
 +-------------------------------------------------------------+